 It’s important to note that cooking is always the longest process in the kitchen.
 Because of this, it’s always recommended to have at least two dishes (if not more) cooking at once, so everything’s ready to go when needed.

-3. Scoop Out Soups and Use Buns as Plates
+4. Scoop Out Rice and Use Buns as Plates

-It’s easier to take a plate up to the soup pot, and use the plate to “scoop” out the soup and serve it.
-This way, the pot stays on the burner, ready for another batch of soup.
+It’s easier to take a plate up to the pot, and use the plate to “scoop” out the rice and serve it.
+This way, the pot stays on the burner, ready for another batch of rice.
+The same goes for soup and pasta.

 On stages where you make burgers, sometimes plates aren’t ready for cooked patties.
 Since the game’s burgers all have buns, players can place cooked patties into buns themselves and have them resting on the counter until a plate’s available.

-It’s not sanitary, but it works.
-This also applies to tortillas and rolled pizza dough.
+This Overcooked strategy definitely isn’t sanitary, but it works.
+It applies to tortillas and rolled pizza dough as well.

 As mentioned earlier, some stages will cut you off from the ingredient, chopping, or cooking areas.
 For these kitchens, it’s important to make sure that you have something to work on at all times.

-In order for this to happen, you may have to throw some raw or chopped ingredients onto the floor in a specific sector of the kitchen before it splits up.
-This way, the cook in that part of the kitchen can get work done until the kitchen evens out again.
-Otherwise, you waste time and your kitchen output is inefficient.
+In order for this to happen, you may have to throw some raw or chopped ingredients onto the floor in a specific sector of the kitchen, or into another chef’s hands.
+This way, the cook in that part of the kitchen can get some work done too.

 Again, these are not sanitary kitchens, but you have to do whatever it takes to get as many orders out as possible.